 Upeksha can mean equanimity, non-attachment, non-discrimination, even-mindedness or letting go.
 “Upa” means over, and “iksha” means mountain, so one must essentially stand over a mountain to look at the whole situation and not be bound to a particular side.

 If your love has attachment, discrimination, prejudice, or a person clinging to another, it cannot be described as love.
 We must be able to see everyone as equal, and we must not discriminate between ourselves and others.
-Essentially, when there is no distinction between the “self” and the “other”, we have achieved upeksha.
+Essentially, when there is no distinction between the “self” and the

 The 4 qualities or elements of love combined together can help you to achieve a state of true love.
 Doing so might be difficult as we are guided by other notions of love, such as what we see in the media or by what our friends tell us.
 If we can commit ourselves to this endeavor however, we will be on the path to knowing the true state of love.